aiser-platform/aiser-world/packages/docs/src/docs/performance/index.md

 id: performance-overview
 title: Performance & Optimization
 sidebar_label: Performance Overview
-description: Performance optimization, scaling strategies, and monitoring for Aiser Platform
+description: Performance optimization, scaling strategies, and monitoring for Aicser Platform
 ---

 # Performance & Optimization

-Aiser Platform is engineered for high-performance analytics at any scale, from startup dashboards to enterprise data warehouses.
+Aicser Platform is engineered for high-performance analytics at any scale, from startup dashboards to enterprise data warehouses.
 Learn how to optimize, monitor, and scale your deployment for maximum efficiency.

 ## 🚀 Performance Architecture